Rithvikns/python/Coding_problems/README.md

 Coding problems are an essential way to develop problem-solving skills, improve logical thinking, and strengthen programming knowledge.
 They range from simple tasks like reversing a string to complex challenges involving data structures, algorithms, and optimization techniques.
 Solving these problems helps programmers understand fundamental concepts such as recursion, dynamic programming, graph traversal, and sorting algorithms.

-## Coding Problems - My Journey to Problem-Solving Excellence
+## My Journey to Problem-Solving Excellence

 Solving coding problems is an essential part of becoming a better programmer and improving problem-solving skills.
 Whether preparing for coding interviews, participating in competitive programming, or simply sharpening logical thinking, tackling a variety of algorithmic challenges is crucial.
 This repository is a collection of coding problems I have solved, covering a wide range of topics, including data structures, algorithms, dynamic programming, and system design.
 By consistently working on these problems, I aim to enhance my ability to write efficient, clean, and optimized code.